methermeneus/snippets/README.md

 * `int abs (int x)` for integer absolute values
 * `int floor (int a, int b)` for integer floors
 * `int ceil (int a, int b)` for integer ceilings
+* `int gcd (int a, int b)` Get greatest common denominator (useful for finding coprimes!).
+	Uses the division method, which, by my basic tests, is about 3x faster than subtraction.

 ### Utilities
 * `void swap (int* x, int* y)` swap integers in place without temporary storage.
 (XOR